mrpotatoes/computer-science-in-javascript/philosophies/function-naming.md

 So think about it now, `csv_file_reader(x)` in lieu of `create_csv_file_reader(x)` or something similar is more natural and if following these rules you can see how it'll always be more readable and easier to follow.

 # On the `is` prefix
-Fucking stop that bullshit got damn.
+Fucking stop that bullshit garbage got damn.

 You want your code to flow and tell you what it is trying to do not how it is doing things.